gofer-engine/gofer-engine.github.io/msg-class/extrapolating.md

 ZZZ|Source|HL7 Version 2.5.1 Standard^Chapter&15&Personnel Management^Section&5&Example Transactions^Page&15-40^Date&200704
 ```

-The `Msg` class exposes the `get` method that accepts a string which can comprised of the following:
+The `Msg` class exposes the `get` method that accepts a string which can be comprised of the following:

 - Segment Name
 - Segment Repition Index